 Questions on CUI Identification & Handling

-Q: What if CUI is not clearly identified and we can’t get answers from our customers?
+Q: What do I do if CUI is not clearly identified and we cannot get answers from our customers?

 If you’re uncertain about CUI identification, your first step should be consulting your contracting officer or Prime- they have the responsibility to properly identify CUI.
 You are not responsible for marking information received from others as CUI.
 However, note that you do have an obligation to mark any CUI you create as a derivative of existing CUI.